okl/engineering-careers/engineering-progression.md

 ## Lead Engineer ##

-In addition to the skills expected of a _Senior Software Engineer_
+In addition to the skills expected of a _Senior Software Engineer / Senior Systems Engineer_

 ### Solution Complexity ###